A little bit about me

 What can I tell you about myself?

-Well, first of all, good food and eating well is my great love.
-Over the 3 years I’ve been sharing this love through reflective cooking and tasting sessions, chocolate making and now my meditation workshops.
+Well, first of all, eating well – including eating good chocolate – is one of my great loves.
+It’s how I relax, connect and generally enjoy life.
+I’ve been sharing this love since 2015 through reflective cooking and tasting sessions, chocolate making and meditation workshops.

 I grew up in a house of delicious dishes created by my mum who is a fantastic cook.
 Some of my first memories are of leaning over a mixing bowl with my mum.
 That’s me in the left of the picture above tasting some of the results!

 Since I was little (actually I’m still not very tall), food has been an important part of life.
-I cooked from an early age and it has always been a big part of my life; it was a creative outlet, a source of happiness and a way I managed stress from the time I was a student and through my working life.
+I cooked from an early age and it has always been a big part of who I am; it was a creative outlet, a source of happiness and a way I managed stress from the time I was a student and into my working life.

 Then disaster struck…

-A combination of personal tragedy, lots of travel, a tiring commute and a job that wasn’t quite right culminated in waking up one Monday morning and not being able to get out of bed.
-This was the beginning of 12 months of investigation, medication and lifestyle challenges – and finding my love of food truly challenged.
+A combination of bereavement, lots of travel, a tiring commute and a job that wasn’t quite giving me enough purpose, culminated in me waking up one Monday morning and not being able to get out of bed.
+This was the beginning of 12 months of investigations, medication and lifestyle challenges – including the real challenge of trying to find any food that didn’t seem to upset my stomach.

 I was diagnosed with IBS and then fibromyalgia.
-I knew I needed to make some major changes and it was from this that Food At Heart was born.
-I now support people through meditation workshops, slow tasting events, mindful cooking sessions – and, of course, chocolate making.
+I knew I needed to make some major changes.

 If you have any questions, would like to know more or are interested in potential collaborations, drop me an email at email@example.com.
 I’d love to hear from you!